Criminal Justice Admission Requirements

 Upon completion of Steps 1-7,

-- Each applicant will bring his or her completed Personal History Information and Medical History Questionnaire Packet to the Criminal Justice Office in the Center for Public Safety on the Sanford/Lake Mary Campus.
+- Each applicant will bring his or her completed application to the Criminal Justice Office in the Center for Public Safety on the Sanford/Lake Mary Campus.

-- Approximately 3-4 weeks before the start date, an appointment will be set for an interview with the director to determine acceptance into the Academy Program.
+- Approximately 3-4 weeks before the start date, an appointment will be set for an interview with the Training Center Director to determine acceptance into the Academy Program.

 - Students also must pass a physical assessment test.